 Chartering a yacht is easy when you know how.
-Once you’re in the know about all the pros and cons, it’s as easy as hiring a car.
+Once you’re in the know about all the pros and cons, it’s as easy as hiring a car (or buying a bus ticket…).
 However, for those chartering for the first time, it can be a daunting process, especially if you don’t have a broker to lead you through the process.

 Here’s our guide to chartering a yacht.
 But don’t forget, if you ever want help finding the best yacht and location for your next sailing holiday, our specialist yacht charter brokers are on hand to help.